YouTube is all the rage nowadays. Online video is all the rage.

-Do you want just trim the video and cut out the bad scenes?
-Or you want to get into more advanced stuff such as adding effects, chroma key, and cool transitions?
+Do you want to just trim the video and cut out the bad scenes?
+Or do you want to get into more advanced stuff such as adding effects, chroma key, and cool transitions?

-Are you looking for a free editing software or you don’t mind paying for it?
+Are you looking for free editing software or you don’t mind paying for it?